r-alo/hmwSession5/README.md

 A simple daily work scheduler to organize each day efficiently w/ colors to quickly detect the current time

-The following animation demonstrates the application functionality:
+The following animation demonstrates the application's functionality:

 ### Results:
 * [GitHub Page](https://r-alo.github.io/hmwSession5/)